Sardinian medieval kingdoms: Religion

 The Sardinian Church was an autocephalous institution for five centuries, independent from both the Byzantine and the Roman Curia.
 In the eleventh century, after the schism of 1054, the judikes, according to Pope Alexander II, began a policy for the development of Western monasticism on the island, with the aim of a wider dissemination of culture but also of new techniques for cultivating the land.
 The immigration of monastics to the island was fueled by donated funds, and local churches were built by the judicial aristocracy.
 However, there were still strong ties with the Eastern liturgy.
-In 1092 a papal bull expressly abolished the autonomy and autocephaly of the Church of Sardinia, which was placed under the primacy of the Archbishop of Pisa.
+In 1092, a papal bull expressly abolished the autonomy and autocephaly of the Church of Sardinia, which was placed under the primacy of the Archbishop of Pisa.

 The first act of donation was made in 1064 by Barisone I of Torres who gave the Benedictine monks of Monte Cassino a large area of its territory with churches (including the Byzantine church of Nostra Segnora de Mesumundu), not far from the then capital of Ardara.
-For several centuries afterwards representatives of many religious orders including the monks of the Abbey of Montecassino, the Camaldolese, the Vallombrosians, the Vittorini of Marseille, the Cistercians of Bernard of Clairvaux arrived and settled in Sardinia.
-As a result of this, Romanesque architecture flourished in the island.
+For several centuries afterwards, representatives of many religious orders including the monks of the Abbey of Montecassino, the Camaldolese, the Vallombrosians, the Vittorini of Marseille, the Cistercians of Bernard of Clairvaux arrived and settled in Sardinia.
+As a result of this, Romanesque architecture flourished on the island.

 Language

 Byzantine Greek was used as an administrative language during the Byzantine period, but fell into disuse.
 Latin, which had long been the language of the native population, developed into the Sardinian language and became the official language.
-It was also used in legal and administrative documents such as the condaghe, municipal statutes, and the laws of the kingdoms such as the Carta de Logu.
+It was also used in legal and administrative documents such as the condaghe, municipal statutes, and the laws of the kingdoms, such as the Carta de Logu.